 In certain special cases you can sort on distance to center only.
-This is particularly true for billboards (see section 10.3 at page 125).
+This is particularly true for billboards (see section 10.3 on page 129).
 Since billboards are extremely likely to use transparency, this is both simple and useful.

-Also, a simplified Painter's algorithm that only uses the surface normal test will handle most cases for a fairly low cost.
+Also, a simplified Painter's algorithm that only uses the surface normal test will handle most cases at a fairly low cost.